-Just like trust, loyalty, and faithfulness, respect is of the utmost importance in a relationship.
-Without it, your relationship is bound to fail.
-If you often find yourself questioning whether or not your partner truly respects you, you need to take a long, hard look at your situation.
+Just like trust, loyalty, and faithfulness, respect is of the utmost importance; without it, any relationship is bound to fail.
+If you often find yourself questioning whether your partner truly respects you, it’s time to take a long, hard look at the nature of your relationship.
 A lack of respect, whether it be blatant, condescending, rude, or otherwise, means there’s an imbalance of power, which is why it’s so important to recognize the signs of disrespect early on.

 A partner is supposed to be just that — a partner.
 Someone who supports your goals, shares your responsibilities, and respects your opinions.
-If any of these five signs sound familiar, your partner doesn’t respect you.
+If any of these five signs sound familiar, your partner isn’t giving you the respect you deserve.

 1. Your partner shows up unannounced